pytorch/serve/examples/large_models/inferentia2/Readme.md

 Lets have a look at the steps to prepare our model for inference on Inf2 instances.

+**Note** To run the model with Inf2 instances the model get compiled as a preprocessing step, as part of compilation process to get the model graph, this is getting compiled wtih certain batch size.
+Following this,  when running the inference we need to pass the same batch size that was used during compliation.
+This example uses batch size of 2 but make sure to change it and register the model accrodingly to your batch size.

 ### Step 1: Inf2 instance

 Get an Inf2 instance, ssh to it, make sure to use the following DLAMI as it comes with PyTorch and neccessary packages for AWS Neuron SDK pre-installed.